 The Romans built new towns all over Britain.
-Each one had a marketplace, town hall, shops, temples and homes.
+Each one was laid out in a square or rectangle and had a market place, town hall, shops, temples and homes.
+Four main gates protected each entrance and thick town walls were built for protection.
 Larger towns had an amphitheatre which is where people went to watch fights between gladiators and wild animals such as bears or lions.
 Bath houses were very fancy and were popular places to relax and meet friends.